-An inexperienced operator was running a process that involved regular transfers of flammable solvents.
-Part of the operation was shut down to allow a maintenance technician to remove a flow meter for repair and calibration in the shop.
+A n inexperienced operator was running a process that involved regular transfers of flammable solvents.
+Part of the operation was shut down to allow maintenance to remove a flowmeter for repair and calibration in the shop.
 The rest of the operation continued.
-The meter was reinstalled, and the maintenance person left the area.
+The flowmeter was reinstalled, and the maintenance person left the area.
 The operator assumed that it was ready for operation and began a solvent transfer.
 One flange was not properly tightened, and the operator was sprayed with solvent.
 He used the safety shower and was not injured.
 The solvent spill was cleaned up without incident.

-Why did this happen?
-Many of the process safety systems we use now were not yet in place.
-Lockout-Tagout (LOTO) was very informal and used only tags vs. locks and tags.
-There was no work permit system or formal communication method for maintenance work.
+At the time of incident, many of the process safety systems we use now were not yet in place.
+Lockout/tagout (LOTO) was very informal and used only tags rather than locks and tags.
+In addition, no work permit system or formal communication method was in place for maintenance work.

-Deeper review shows that the operator may have been anxious to get the process back in operation and didn't verify that the work was complete.
+Deeper review shows that the operator may have been anxious to get the process back in operation and did not verify that the work was complete.
 Perhaps the technician needed another gasket.
-The maintenance technician did not communicate with the operator about the status before leaving the process area.
-The absence of a tag on the solvent isolation valve was interpreted as 'work complete'.
+The technician did not communicate the flowmeter status to the operator before leaving the process area.
+The absence of a tag on the solvent isolation valve was interpreted as 'work complete.'